Urwa Hocane

-UrwaTul Wusqua Hussain, better known by her stage name Urwa Hocane (born 2 July 1991) is a Pakistani actress, model and media personality.
+UrwaTul Wusqua Hussain, better known by her stage name Urwa Hocane (/ˈʊərwə hoʊˈseɪn/; born 2 July 1991) is a Pakistani actress, model and media personality.
 She made her acting debut with Khushboo Ka Ghar as Rukhsana in 2012.
 Hocane is best known for portraying Meera in Udaari which earned her Hum Awards for Best On-screen Couple shared with Farhan Saeed and a nomination in the Hum Awards for Best Actress Popular.
 She played the role of Guddi in Momina Duraid's Mushk which earned her a Lux Style Award for Best Actress Critics nomination.

 She made her film debut with Nabeel Qureshi's romantic comedy Na Maloom Afraad and later appeared in Punjab Nahi Jaungi, directed by Nadeem Baig.
 In 2022, she is all set to make her debut as a producer with the romantic drama Tich Button.

 Early life and career

 Hocane was born in Karachi, but she grew up in Islamabad, where she completed her education at Bahria College, Islamabad.
 She is the elder sister of another television actress, Mawra Hocane.
 As a teenager, she performed as a theater artist before she started working as a VJ for ARY Musik.
 As a sign of filial devotion to her younger sibling Mawra, when Urwa started her career, she chose to use the name Hocane, and over time, it stuck.